Blackmane/adventofcode/README.md

 ## Generate a day

 ```
-usage: adventofcode.py init [-h] YEAR DAY
+usage: adventofcode.py init [-h] [-o] YEAR DAY

 positional arguments:
   YEAR             current year of the AoC, is a directory name
   DAY              current day of the AoC, is a directory name, subdirectory of YEAR

 optional arguments:
   -h, --help       show this help message and exit
+  -o, --overwrite  if files already exists, overwrite them
 ```

 With this code `python3 adventofcode.py init 2021 day01` you can generate the 2021/day01 directory and init it from the template.